Remix vs Next.js Comparison

 Next.js uses the Node.js HTTP Request and Response interfaces, when using the serverless deployment it expects the platform to support this or the user manually transform the platform request/response interface to the expected by Next.js.
 There are popular libraries in the community thought.

 Remix uses the Fetch API Request and Response interfaces and it comes with built-in adapters to some deployment platforms, with an Express adapter useful to deploy it to any platform supporting Node.js deployments.
-For serverless it supports Vercel and Architect for AWS Lambda.
+For serverless it supports Vercel, Architect for AWS Lambda and Fly.io.
+More adapters are coming and you can write your own.

 Next.js lets you add content to your page